The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-If healthcare costs get too high for you to comfortably afford, you may look for ways to cover out-of-pocket costs.
+If healthcare costs get too high for you to comfortably afford, you may need help financing out-of-pocket costs.
 Some possible options include using a personal loan to cover additional expenses or even a debt consolidation loan to combine multiple debts.

 Healthcare costs statistics